Why and how long do I have to wait for a RTK FIX?

 Hot start

-If the UNI-GR1 has been off for less than an hour and you are in the same area with the same availability of signals, the time-to-first-fix will likely be 1-10 seconds after receiving correction data.
+If the UNI-GRx has been off for less than an hour and you are in the same area with the same availability of signals, the time-to-first-fix will likely be 1-10 seconds after receiving correction data.

 Best practices